Seal of Dane County County of Dane

 Applicability

-The IRA's prevailing wage and apprenticeship provisions apply to the:
+Under the IRA, the prevailing wage and apprenticeship provisions apply (in various ways) to the:

 • Alternative Fuel Refueling Property Credit